Changing the range of a torque wrench.

 There are only a few places on an BMW Airhead motorcycle that require torque settings over 72 foot-pounds.
 Common ones that are over 72 foot-pounds are the transmission output flange center nut; the ring nut & input nut on the rear drive, & the exhaust finned nuts.
 The swing arm locking nuts can be 72 to 75 ftlbs, not critical.
 The finned exhaust nuts should be done by feel (IMO).
 I do NOT torque them as tight as the factory says.
 Cheap beam wrenches are adequate for most higher torque areas.
 NEVER use a cheap beam wrench for the cylinder stud nuts or other critical places.

 It is possible to increase the torque from a common tubular clicker type wrench, which is the type most Airhead owners have.
 It is also possible to increase the range of a beam wrench.
-These all done the same way.
+These all done the same basic way.

 In a few instances (one being the driveshaft U-joint bolts at the transmission output), unless you are doing the tightening by feel (in that instance, a 'good grunt' on a 6 inch long box end wrench) you will need to use a special or modified wrench, and when you do that, and decide to use a torque wrench with it, the extension, if used straight out, will multiply the torque shown on the torque wrench by a factor.
 You CAN set the extension at 90° and avoid any mathematical corrections.
 BUT, if the wrench is used straight-out, then you must compensate for the added leverage, by setting the torque wrench to a lower value than the specification.
 Under no circumstances should you ever use an extension at anything but either straight-out, or, 90°.